 The Library invites University of Scranton Faculty to join us Friday,October 25th, at 2:00 pm during Open Access Week (Oct 21-25) for a coffee break in the Weinberg Memorial Library room 305 to discuss implementing Open Educational Resources (OER) in the classroom.

 Discussion will include an introduction to OER, available resources located in and collected by the Library, and steps to support replacing costly textbooks and other resources with OER.
 Librarians will also answer questions about OER and the Open Educational Resources Grant, accepting applications until November 15th.

 Click here to register by Wednesday, October 23rd.

-The Library will be hosting a Game Night in the Reilly Learning Commons on Thursday, March 21st from 6:30-10PM.
+The Library will be hosting a Game Night in the Reilly Learning Commons tonight, Thursday, October 17th from 6:30-10:00PM.
 Some of the games available are MarioKart, Super Smash Bros., Rock Band, Just Dance, and a variety of new and exciting board games!

 Have games of your own?
 Students are encouraged to bring their favorite board games and card games to enjoy with friends!

 Free Pizza, Soda, and Snacks will be provided!
 All students are invited to join in the fun!

 Sponsored by the Weinberg Memorial Library and the University of Scranton Gaming Club